 There’s some confusion about this one, with various possibilities being put forward for the Scott in question — sometimes a generic archetypal Scot is suggested and even Sir Walter Scott has been mentioned (this last one isn’t so daft as you might think, as I’ve found several examples in nineteenth-century writings to “the great Scott” in reference to him).

-There was indeed a famous American general named Scott, who did have the title of commander-in-chief of the US Army at the time of the outbreak of the Civil War, though he is best known as one of the two American heroes of the Mexican War of 1846–48 (if, that is, you’re American and not Mexican).
-This was General Winfield Scott, known to his troops as Old Fuss and Feathers.
-It seems plausible that he is the source being pointed to, especially as in his later years he weighed 300 pounds (21 stone or 136kg) was too fat to ride a horse and was certainly a great Scott in a very literal sense.
+There was indeed a famous and successful American general named Scott, who had the title of commander-in-chief of the US Army at the outbreak of the Civil War, though he had been in the Army since 1808 and is best remembered as one of the two American heroes of the Mexican War of 1846–48 (if, that is, you’re American and not Mexican).
+This was General Winfield Scott.
+It seems plausible that he is the source being pointed to, especially as he was 6ft 5ins (195cm) tall.
+In his later years he weighed 300 pounds (21 stone or 136kg), was too fat to ride a horse and was certainly a great Scott in an imposingly literal sense.

 There’s nothing new in this attribution, however.
 Winfield Scott has previously been fingered as the origin by several writers, among them Eric Partridge.
 And we still can’t be absolutely sure that he was the Scott being alluded to.
 But the combination of dates and the references written so soon after the event point to him quite strongly.

 Support this website!

 Donate via PayPal.
 Select your currency from the list and click Donate.